Test circuit

 Signal diagram

-Typical echo signal of an ultrasonic transducer after Sinus excitation:
+Typical echo signal of an ultrasonic transducer after sinus excitation:

 Schematischer Signalverlauf Ultraschallwandler